keithstric/angular-boilerplate-material/README.md

 Upon first configuration you will want to change the following items:

 * `package.json` - The name field.
 This is used to drive the site title, header title and localStorage/sessionStorage prefix.
+I've made this a template on GitHub so this step may not be required.
 * `src/environments/environment*.ts` - Update the Notifications Server public key variable.
 This is to support push notifications.
+Leave it blank if push notifications are not going to be used
 * `src/app/core/interfaces/api.interface.ts` - Update the `ApiEndpoints` enum to match your routes

 ## Custom npm scripts